 phpMyAdmin is an open source tool that lets you work with databases via your web browser.
 The software is not developed by cPanel but included on every cPanel server as it is a really useful tool.

 To properly describe what you can do with phpMyAdmin would require an entire knowledgebase devoted to the software.
 I will instead look at the basics and try to give you an idea why learning more about phpMyAdmin might be a good investment of your time.
 The official documentation can be found on the phpMyAdmin website.

 When you open phpMyAdmin you see your databases listed in the left-hand pane, and along the top of the screen you see a navigation bar with items such as Databases and SQL.

 Image: phpMyAdmin’s interface.

-In the above screenshot we can see three databases: example_recipies, example_wp630 and information_schema.
-The latter databases is used by MySQL/MariaDB to provide access to metadata and can be ignored.
+In the above image you can see three databases: example_recipies, example_wp630 and information_schema.
+The latter databases is used by MySQL/MariaDB to store metadata and can be ignored.